addisoncrump/Vitsy/README.md

     - wait the top item of stack in seconds.
  - ifnot: )
     - if the top item of the stack, post integer truncation, is not zero, do the next operation.
 Otherwise, skip it.
+    - If an ifnot statement is found before a [, it will execute all information in [] if and only if the top item is not zero.
  - if: (
     - if the top item of the stack, post integer truncation, is equal to zero, do the next operation.
 Otherwise, skip it.
+    - If an if statement is found before a [, it will execute all information in [] if and only if the top item is zero.
  - skip: !
     - skip the next operation.
  - loop: [